ory/docs/docs/keto/sdk/api.md

 }
 ```

-_Role Role Role Role Role Role represents a group of users that share the same
+_Role Role Role Role Role Role Role Role Role represents a group of users that
-role.
-A role could be an administrator, a moderator, a regular user or some
+share the same role.
+A role could be an administrator, a moderator, a regular
-other sort of role._
+user or some other sort of role._

 #### Properties